 6. Shortness of breath

 This can occur with or without chest pain.
-Shortness of breath when laying down is a strong indication of heart failure.
+Shortness of breath when lying down is a strong indication of heart failure.

 7. Extreme, unexplained fatigue

 This isn’t being tired after a hard day’s work.
 Rather, it is suddenly feeling so tired that you can’t complete normal everyday activities.
-Extreme fatigue could be a sign your heart is working much harder to maintain blood flow, and decrease your ability to do physical activity over a short period of time.
+Extreme fatigue could be a sign your heart is working much harder to maintain blood flow.
+It decreases your ability to do physical activity over a short period of time.

 8. Fast, slow, irregular, or uneven heartbeat